Global Solar Photovoltaic (PV) Market

 PV System and Component Pricing:

-The median system costs of large-scale utility-owned photovoltaic systems in 2023 was USD 1.27/Wac (relatively flat since 2018) and the residential PV systems by median price as reported by EnergySage reached USD 2.8/Wdc, a 6.3% y-o-y surge.
-Global polysilicon spot prices in 2023 as of late April were USD 6.76/kg, which was a 22% drop from mid-January (USD 8.70/kg), thus, registering the lowest price observed over the last decade.
+The median system costs of large-scale utility-owned photovoltaic systems in 2023 were USD 1.27/Wac (relatively flat since 2018), and the residential PV systems by median price as reported by EnergySage reached USD 2.8/Wdc, a 6.3% y-o-y surge.
+Global polysilicon spot prices in 2023 as of late April were USD 6.76/kg, which was a 22% drop from mid-January (USD 8.70/kg), thus registering the lowest price observed over the last decade.
 The recent slump in module prices worldwide leveled off at USD 0.11/Wdc in Q1 2024.
 The U.S. average module price in Q4 2023 was USD 0.31/Wdc, representing a 5% q-o-q and 22% y-o-y decrease in the country module pricing.

 |